SleepyJay/JAGpy/Pyrove_Notes.md

 	# ...same, but passing "safe" into each
 	$ python Foo/test.py safe

 Now, I grant that this is probably only useful in development--and specifically when you don't have paths set up or IDEs like Pycharm, or whatever.
-But it certainly allows me to write in a README for anyone coming across my Git to run `python Foo/test.py`, which is pretty simple.
+This is is also important in some editors (I'm looking at YOU, Pythonista) that seem to have trouble setting interpreter options.
+The `test.py` code tends to just work in these as well.
+Lastly, it allows me to suggest to anyone coming across my Git to simply test with`python Foo/test.py`, which is pretty simple.

 ## Set up
 For this to work, you need two things: